Vladimir-csp/xdg-terminal-exec/README.md

 (!)
 Please be advised that while this spec is in proposed state, backwards compatibility is maintained as best effort and is not guaranteed.

+Since v0.12.0 Desktop entry string keys and Exec are handled (expanded and dequoted) strictly according to Desktop Entry Spec.

-Current v0.11.0 contains some important changes:
+v0.11.0 introduced some important changes:
   - Spec:
     - Behavior keys and cli options.
     - Renamed entry keys to `[X-]TerminalArg*` format.